 Number of Staff/Staffing Ratios

-The largest expenditure of a school district’s general fund is salary and benefits costs for staff.
-District leaders should anticipate a staffing ratio that results in personnel costs somewhere around 80 to 85 percent of the average district’s budget.
-Even small increases in salary or benefits costs combined with declining enrollment will compound very quickly if staffing ratios are not maintained and the costs of staff creep up to over 85%.
-Districts should evaluate the trend in salary and benefit costs for the general fund annually.
+The largest expenditure of a school district’s General Fund is salary and benefits costs for staff.
+District leaders should anticipate a staffing ratio that results in personnel costs around 75to 85 percent of the average district’s budget.
+Even small increases in salary or benefits costs combined with declining enrollment will compound very quickly if staffing ratios are not maintained and staff costs creep up to over 80 percent.
+Districts should evaluate the trend in salary and benefit costs for the General Fund annually.

 Building Level Staff/Staffing Ratios

-One way to detect expected staffing cost increases in advance is to carefully consider trends in building level staff costs.
-Typically, elementary school staff costs are slightly less per pupil than the average cost per pupil, and the high school staffing costs are typically slightly higher per pupil.
+One way to detect expected staffing cost increases in advance is to carefully consider staff cost trends at the building level.
+Typically, elementary school staff costs are slightly less per pupil than the average cost per pupil, and at the high school staffing costs are typically slightly higher per pupil.
 Deviations to this pattern can help to point out differences, perhaps in the seniority or degree status of staff in a particular building.
-Understanding building level staffing costs and anticipating sensible staffing ratios can inform district leaders, and help in long-term planning, to maintain a healthy overall staffing ratio with less disruption than staff reductions made after the district is experiencing economic hardship.
-It may also help inform districts when an early retirement plan may be utilized to reduce such expenditures or if natural attrition will deliver the expected staff ratio relative to the number of students anticipated to be enrolled.
+Understanding building-level staffing costs and anticipating sensible staffing ratios can inform district leaders and help in long-term planning, to maintain a healthy overall staffing ratio with less disruption than staff reductions made after the district is experiencing economic hardship.
+It may also help inform districts whether an early retirement plan may be utilized to reduce such expenditures or if natural attrition will deliver the expected staff ratio relative to the number of students anticipated to be enrolled.

-Late every winter, school districts learn how much new spending authority they will receive for the next fiscal year based on the Oct.
-1 enrollment headcount (assuming the legislature set the state cost per pupil percent of growth in the previous session for the next school year (known as State Supplementary Aid or SSA).
+School districts will typically learn how much new spending authority they will receive for the next fiscal year based on the October 1 enrollment headcount when the legislature sets the state cost per pupil percent of growth for the next school year (known as State Supplementary Aid or SSA).
 The Iowa Code requires the legislature to set the SSA rate within 30 days of the release of the Governor’s budget recommendation (typically completed by mid-February).
-This report has been historically referred to as the “New Money” report, although it isn’t money (cash or revenue) but instead, is a measure of change in spending authority.
+This report has been historically referred to as the “New Money” report, although it isn’t money (cash or revenue), but instead is a measure of change in spending authority.
 ISFIS has titled this report the “New Authority Report,” and it can be found on the ISFIS Subscriber Website at www.IowaSchoolFinance.com.
 With the 101% budget adjustment in place, districts with declining enrollment must look one year beyond this notice of new spending authority in order to realize the impact of an enrollment decline.
 Historical looks at new spending authority and carrying forward trend lines for long-term planning can go a long way towards helping school leaders plan for revenue and expenditure changes down the road.

 Four Key School Finance Ideas for Iowa School Leaders to Keep in Mind

-- Iowa school finance is based on the number of students we have in our district.
-The total amount of money our district has is determined primarily by the number of children enrolled.
-Except for a few specific tax levies dedicated to specific purposes, the state prohibits us from levying as much local money as we might otherwise want to fund our school district.
+- Iowa school finance is based on the number of students in the district.
+The total amount of money a district has is determined primarily by the number of children enrolled.
+Except for a few specific tax levies dedicated to specific purposes, the state prohibits districts from levying as much local money as they might otherwise want to fund the school district.

-- Our district’s tax rate is primarily set by the school foundation formula.
-There are only limited steps a school district can take to increase or decrease the property tax rate.
+- The district’s tax rate is primarily set by the school foundation formula.
+There are only limited steps a school board can take to increase or decrease the property tax rate.

 - Certain funds have to be spent on certain things.
-Each tax levy has a limited purpose and the general fund is for everything else.
-Although it may not make sense that we have enough money to pave a parking lot or buy a computer, but not enough money to hire teachers (or vice versa), that’s the way the state law works.
+Each tax levy has a limited purpose and the General Fund is for everything else.
+Although it may not make sense that the district has enough money to pave a parking lot or buy computers but not enough money to hire teachers (or vice versa), that’s how the state law works.

-- Schools are a labor-intensive business: about 80 percent of a district’s General Fund is made up of staff salary and benefit costs.
+- Schools are a labor-intensive business, with about 80 percent of a district’s General Fund made up of staff salary and benefit costs.

 Graphic Diagram of School Finance

-Pictured below, find the ISFIS School Finance Graphical Diagram, which visually displays the funding sources and allowable expenditures under each of the various school district funds.
-This diagram is perfect for sharing with new board members or those running for public office to easily see the differences visually.
+Pictured below, find the ISFIS School Finance Graphical Diagram, which visually displays the funding sources and allowable expenditures under each school district fund.
+This diagram is perfect for sharing with new board members or those running for public office.

-ISFIS is here to answer more in-depth questions on related finance questions as well, contact us with questions on topics such as:
+ISFIS is here to answer more in-depth questions on related school finance questions, contact us with questions on topics such as: